 How many students take Chemical Engineering at Newnham and what options do they choose?

-There are typically between two and four in a year, entering via Engineering or Natural Sciences.
-The relatively small number is offset by the friendly nature of the Department and projects which mean that students from different colleges mix and connect from early on.
+There are typically between two and four in a year.
+The relatively small number is offset by the friendly nature of the Department and projects which mean that students from different colleges mix and connect early on.

 How will I be taught at Newnham?

-Exactly as at other colleges – the Director of Studies also directs studies at a number of other Colleges.
+Exactly as at other colleges – the Director of Studies coordinates with Directors of Studies at a number of other Colleges.

 Can you tell me more about the Chemical Engineering Fellows?